2KAbhishek/resume/README.md

 ## Experience

-### Software Craftsperson, Incubyte
+### Tech Lead, Incubyte

 #### Jun 2021 – Present, Remote

-Full-Stack Lead Developer with expertise in Ruby on Rails and Next.js, serving a US-based client in the mental health industry.
-Committed to delivering top-notch software quality and ensuring client satisfaction.
+Tech Lead with expertise in Ruby on Rails and Next.js, working with a US-based client in the mental health industry.

--   Led and implemented end-to-end features on Ruby on Rails + Next.js application
--   Reduced i18n and l10n time from months to days through efficient tooling and processes
--   Configured CI/CD workflows on GitHub Actions and Circle CI to improve developer productivity and software quality
--   Enhanced accessibility features to increase app usability for a wider range of users
+Committed to delivering top-notch software quality, ensuring user satisfaction and team happiness.

+- Deliver high-quality code for clients, inspire through exemplary work and provide technical leadership.
+- Implemented multiple MVPs and features with end-to-end ownership, from discovery till revenue generation.
+- Led DevEx initiatives, identifying and resolving blockers, improving team performance and delivery times.
+- Built internal tools, automations and dev environment systems to make lives easier for the whole team.
--   Built strong client relationships by prioritizing product goals and business requirements, receiving multiple positive reviews and feedback.
+- Built strong and lasting client and team relationships, fostering an open and supportive environment.

+- Areas of Expertise: API Design, Data Modeling, CI/CD, Dev Tooling, Globalization, Accessibility

 ### Project Engineer, Wipro

-#### Sep 2020 – Jun 2021, Bengaluru, KN, India
+#### Sep 2020 – Jun 2021, Remote

-Legacy Codebase Enhancement Specialist, collaborating with a Latin American client in the consumer products sector.
-Focused on improving codebase functionality and usability.
+Enhanced a 20+ year legacy codebase, working with a Latin American client in the consumer products sector.

 - Developed foreign currency support for critical business modules in a legacy Java Swing codebase.
 - Integrated SAP Crystal into invoicing process, replacing custom legacy system.
 - Automated deployments to QA and Production using Python and Bash.
 - Acted as translator between English and Spanish for requirement gathering with client and team.

 ### Mentor, Mentors Without Borders

 #### March 2020 - Present, Remote

-Volunteering as a mentor, helping people worldwide to learn more about technology.
+Volunteering as a mentor, helping people worldwide to learn more about technology and help them get jobs.

 - Instructed students in programming and web development, using diverse tools and technologies.
 - Raised awareness about the significance of clean code and open source software among students.
 - Guided students towards pursuing tech careers and instilled a passion for learning.

 ### SDE Intern, Edifixio

 #### Dec 2018 - Jan 2019, Kolkata, WB, India

 - Built an Android app for real-time monitoring of IoT device data using Bluetooth Low Energy.
 - Deployed app on AWS Lambda, guaranteeing high reliability and performance.
 - Earned positive feedback from users, showcasing app's functionality and usability.

 ## Education